enera-international/asterisk-rhel/README.md

 #### Step 2: Installing Features on the Offline Host

-1. Transfer the `install_features.sh` script and the `offline_installation.tar.gz` file to the offline RHEL host.
+1. Transfer the `install_downloaded_features.sh` script and the `offline_installation.tar.gz` file to the offline RHEL host.

-2. Make the `install_features.sh` script executable:
+2. Make the `install_downloaded_features.sh` script executable:

     ```bash
     chmod +x install_features.sh